Abhinavd1605/emoticare/README.md

 ### 6. Complementary Care Model
 Rather than replacing professional mental healthcare, EmotiCare is designed to complement and extend traditional services, providing support between therapy sessions, reinforcing therapeutic concepts, and serving as a bridge to professional care when needed.

-### 7. Privacy-Centered Design
-All features are built with privacy as a foundational principle, ensuring users can seek emotional support without concerns about confidentiality or data security.

 ## Key Features